 What The Bowen Technique Can Treat

-Please bear in mind that in addition to treating specific conditions the Bowen Technique stimulates the body to engage in its’ own self healing mechanisms.
-This is why it can be used to treat such a wide variety of “conditions”.
+Please bear in mind that in addition to helping with specific conditions, the Bowen Technique stimulates the body to engage in its’ own self healing mechanisms.
+This is why it can be used for such a wide variety of “conditions”.

-The Bowen Technique can be used effectively to reduce rehabilitation time after any illness, surgery or injury regardless of how long ago it occurred.
+The Bowen Technique can effectively reduce rehabilitation time after any illness, surgery or injury regardless of how long ago it occurred.

-The following list of diagnosed conditions comes from claims of patients worldwide that found relief from such conditions, as well as from my personal experience as a Bowen practitioner.
+The following list of diagnosed conditions comes from patients worldwide that found relief from such conditions, as well as from my personal experience as a Bowen practitioner.

 ♦ MUSCULOSKELETAL CONDITIONS OF THE SPINE: Acute or Chronic, Post Traumatic, Post Surgery, or Arthritic Origin, Entire Spine – low, mid, upper, Muscle Spasms and Loss of Mobility, Scoliosis, Kyphosis, Lordosis, Sciatica, Herniated Discs…